 Deontay Wilder’s co-manager Shelly Finkel has exclusively revealed an extension to re-negotiate with Anthony Joshua’s team.

-Finkel had originally informed WBN talks for Joshua vs Wilder would be on hold until after a fight with Tyson Fury but is now ready to alter his stance.
+Finkel had originally informed WBN talks would be on hold until after a fight with Tyson Fury but is now ready to alter his stance.

 Joshua promoter Eddie Hearn stated publicly that an undisputed unification would be impossible without dialogue, which Finkel agrees with.

-One thing Finkel has denied though is a lack of communication on his part for Joshua v Wilder.
+One thing Finkel has denied though is a lack of communication on his part.

 Hearn took to the media to state Finkel was unresponsive to his emails, although the New Yorker confirmed he’s replied to each and every correspondence.